Early Childhood Development and Learning: Diverse Children and Families – with prior NYS Certification in Early Childhood (MSEd)

 This program prepares students to support infants, toddlers, preschoolers and early elementary children in inclusive, integrated, and self-contained classrooms, as well as homes and communities.

 Program 2 is for those with New York State Early Childhood Education certification.

 - Jamie Bleiweiss, Program Leader and Faculty Advisor for last names A-E

 - Melissa Jackson (Melissa.Jackson31@myhunter.cuny.edu) Imani Perez (on leave), Faculty Advisor for last names F t0 M

 - Nancy Sall, Faculty Advisor for last names N to Z

 Course Sequence and Program Tracker

 Consult the course sequence and program trackers based on your matriculation date for a suggested order of education courses.
 Students must meet with their faculty advisor to determine their particular course of study before registering for classes.

 Course Descriptions, Progress Standards and Exit Requirements

-Review the course descriptions, progress standards, and exit requirements in the Course Catalog for Program 2.
+Review the course descriptions, progress standards, and exit requirements in the Course Catalog for Program 2 based on start date.